Welcome back to our eighth and final Sofa Session of 2020 – a whole year of zooming best-in class social expertise straight to your screens.

 The approach from Estee Lauder and Clinique has been to actively listen to their audience rather than dictate to them, helping to foster trust.

 Beth had this to say, “We’re always conscious that we’re making the right content with the right messaging.
 We went out to our followers.
 It felt like a good time to get them super involved our strategy.
 By bringing them into that conversation it means that when they see some paid ads then they know that it is relevant to them.”

 It’s not just the content of the content that brands are looking at.

 It’s the look and feel.
 High production, glossy videos are out the window and User Generated Content (UGC) is back in vogue.
 Emily said that at George they’re a great believer in lower production edits having a place on social – “We’re seeing the less edited content resonating more with our audience.
 We’re trying Zoom and Facetime shoots.
 We’re using a lot of UGC, it’s relatable content that people want to see.
 We’re treating content creators differently.
 We’re not looking for campaign shots.”

 The answer from the panel was a resounding “no”.
 By broadening the areas they talk about whilst still delivering brand messaging, they’ve seen an uptick in reach and engagement.
 They’ve also broadened their meaning of what an influencer is, it’s no longer someone outside of the business with millions of followers, they are now looking internally to employees that are able to talk with passion and deep knowledge about their products.

 An influencer’s relationship with a brand has fundamentally shifted.
 Inspiration is far more important than aspiration.
 Audiences are craving authentic connections with brands, never before has #NoFilter been more apt.

 The next of our ‘Sofa Sessions’ will take place on 28 May at 12.30 BST where we will be joined by an expert panel to discuss how influencers are transforming the fitness industry.
-If you would like to join us, please register here.
+If you would like to read our write up then head here.